 Maintaining an effortless BOM account is not as easy as it sounds.
-It takes choosing the right BOM software to create the seamless Bill of material that you require.
+First, it makes choosing the right BOM software to create the seamless Bill of material you require.

 Most companies use traditional software like Excel, but with the increased use of technology and complicated projects, specially designed BOMs are now available.